Skip to main content

 About

 Interkosmos is a single player arcade simulation game with fantasy, comedy, historical and science fiction themes.
 It was developed by Ovid Works and was released on April 25, 2017.
-It received positive reviews from both critics and players.
+It received positive reviews from critics and mostly positive reviews from players.

 Skip User Reviews